JonathanSalwan/ROPgadget/README.md

       --nosys              Disable SYS search engine

     console commands:
-      count                Display the number of gadgets loaded badbytes             Rejects specific bytes in the gadget's address depth                Set the depth search engine
+      badbytes             Rejects specific bytes in the gadget's address count                Display the number of gadgets loaded depth                Set the depth search engine
       display              Display all gadgets
       help                 Display the help
       load                 Load all gadgets
-      quit                 Quit the console mode
+      loaddb               Loads gadgets from an sqlite database quit                 Quit the console mode
-      search               Search specific keywords or not
+      save2db              Saves the loaded gadgets to an sqlite database search               Search specific keywords or not

 How can I contribute ?
 ----------------------